Governance Boundary & Coverage FAQ

 • the action cannot be executed without going through the SEAL gate, or

-• the request is blocked and logged as an out-of-policy attempt.
+• the request is blocked and recorded as an out-of-policy attempt or governance incident, depending on the organization’s control design.

 Within wired workflows, the governed action cannot complete without a SEAL decision.
 If an organization observes or detects out-of-band execution paths, those should be treated as governance incidents and brought under wiring or control.